relateddigital/relateddigital-flutter/README.md

 }
 ```

 ## Data Collection

 Related Digital uses events to collect data from mobile applications.
-The developer needs to implement the methods provided by SDK. `customEvent`
-is a generic method to track user events. `customEvent`  takes 2 parameters: pageName and properties.
+The developer needs to implement the methods provided by SDK. `customEvent`  is a generic method to track user events. `customEvent`  takes 2 parameters: pageName and properties.

 * **pageName** : The current page of your application.
-If your event is not related to a page view
-, you should pass a value related to the event.
+If your event is not related to a page view, you should pass a value related to the event.
 If you pass an empty **String** the event would be considered invalid and discarded.
 * **parameters** : A collection of key/value pairs related to the event.
-If your event does not have additional data apart from page name
-, passing an empty **Map** acceptable.
+If your event does not have additional data apart from page name, passing an empty **Map** acceptable.

-In SDK, apart from `customEvent`, there are 2 other methods to collect data: `login` and `signUp`.
-As in the `customEvent` method, the `login` and `signUp` methods also take a mandatory and an optional parameter.
-The first parameter is `exVisitorId`  which uniquely identifies the user and can not be empty.
-The second parameter `properties` is optional
-and passsing an empty dictionary also valid.

 Some of the most common events: